 Prior to his work at CMS, Eliot served as Director of the Office of Policy in the New Jersey Department of Health, where he directed a large, complex portfolio including the Center for Health Statistics, Institutional Review Board, Office of Healthcare Quality Assessment, Office of Planning & Development for Senior Services, New Jersey Health Information Technology Commission, New Jersey Commission on Brain Injury Research and New Jersey Commission on Spinal Cord Research.
 He led the development of a pilot program in which over half of the state’s newborns were automatically enrolled in health insurance before hospital discharge through the state’s birth registry.

-He also was a Principal at Health Management Associates, a consulting firm specializing in health policy issues for low-income people.
-Before that, he worked as a Vice President in the Metropolitan Jewish Health System, a large non-profit integrated delivery system in New York.
+He also was a Principal at Health Management Associates, a consulting firm specializing in health policy issues for low-income people, where he led a national practice focused on implementation of two major new programs for people with complex needs in the Affordable Care Act: Medicaid Health Homes program and the new Medicare-Medicaid Financial Alignment initiative.
+Before that, he worked as a Vice President in the Metropolitan Jewish Health System, a large, non-profit integrated delivery system in New York, where he developed a multi-million dollar portfolio of new programs and services from proposal stage into staffing and implementation in an integrated health and long-term care delivery system.
 He also has published extensively on health policy and health reform.

-Mr. Fishman received his Bachelor’s from Harvard College and his Ph.D. from Yale University.
+Eliot received his Bachelor’s from Harvard College and his Ph.D. from Yale University.